What is a traumatic brain injury?

 The effects of a traumatic brain injury can result in long term problems that can effect one's thinking, sensing, communication and understanding and can effect one's emotional state as well, resulting in depression or personality changes.
 These injuries can also develop epilepsy in an individual and increase one's risks of developing Alzheimer's and Parkinson's disease.

 Long term effects can lead to long-term medical costs and care.
 Almost half of individuals who are hospitalized with a traumatic brain injury end up with at least one unmet need a year after the injury first occurred.
 These needs range from memory and problem solving difficulties, trouble managing stress and controlling one's temper, emotional upsets and problems with job skills and performing at work.

 If you have suffered a traumatic brain injury, you should be spending time resting and not worrying about your medical bills or going back to work too quickly.
-A good attorney can help you get the compensation you need to cover your medical costs, lost wages and other needs.
+If your inury is a result of another's negligence, an attorney can help you get the compensation you need to cover your medical costs, lost wages and other needs.

-At The Derrick Law Firm, you will be treated as an individual, not as another case or another settlement.
-You have the right to be compensated for your losses and The Derrick Law Firm will help maximize your recovery and get you the best results possible.
+At Derrick Law Firm Injury Lawyers, our attorneys strive to treat each client as an individual, not as another case or another settlement.
+You have the right to be compensated for your losses, contact Derrick Law Firm Injury Lawyers to see if we can help.